peej/lumberjack-keyboard/README.md

 If you are using a 2u key on the right hand side, you will also need to trim down the center pin so that it does not fowl on the standoff.
 The position the case standoffs will be is marked on the soldermask of the underside of the PCB.

-Note also that the switches at the 'Q' position is upsidedown so that the switch pins do not interfere with the case standoffs.
+Note also that the switch at the 'Q' position is upsidedown so that the switch pins do not interfere with the case standoffs.

 # Bootloader